Computer service agreements are fascinating arrangements – from a business standpoint, an IT standpoint, and an interpersonal relationship standpoint.

 Small business clients need you to come in and take charge.
 It’s not so much that you’re the referee, but more like a single point of contact, a single point of accountability, to shield non-technical small business clients from all of the blame-game nonsense.
 Clients don’t want to feel like a human Ping-Pong ball.

 There are a lot of different ways to organize all of those project plan tasks.
-The software isn’t nearly as critical, but some people use Microsoft Project or Excel, Google Apps worksheets, Zoho Projects, or Basecamp, or something along those lines, just to keep track of project tasks.
+The software isn’t nearly as critical, but some people use Microsoft Project or Excel, Google Spreadsheets, Zoho Projects, Basecamp, or something along those lines, just to keep track of project tasks.

 The software mechanism isn’t nearly as important as having a strategic approach, creating their IT vision, and dealing very proactively with issues.